 Las Catalinas offers a couple of boutique hotels both in town and also perched above town for spectacular ocean views of the coastline.

 This luxury hotel is situated on the hill above Las Catalinas Costa Rica and is touted as the romance destination.
 Children under twelve are not allowed, for a reason.
 Casa Chameleon may have the best views in town.
 But it is also a bit more of a walk to reach town.
-It is also home to the renowned restaurant, Sendido Norte,
+It is also home to the renowned romantic restaurant, Sentido Norte.

 Posada San Rafael